Skip links

 Fix and flip property is a real estate investment strategy in which investors purchase a property, make improvements to increase its value, then quickly resell it for a profit.

 Unlike rental property investment, this type of investing usually involves rehabbing or renovating single-family homes or small multi-unit properties for resale.
 The goal is to buy a property at a below market rate, invest money into repairs and upgrades, and then sell the property at a higher price to generate a return.
+For more information, check out our ‘Ultimate House Flipping Guide for Beginners‘.

-What are the Financial Benefits of Fix and Flips??
+What are the Financial Benefits of Fix and Flips?

 A room in a fix and flip being prepared for painting - ECF